MIRAGE: Runtime Scheduling for Multi-Vector Image Retrieval with Hierarchical Decomposition: Background

 \subsection{\textbf{Decomposition in Retrieval}}

 In multimodal RAG systems, the retrieval task aims to identify the most relevant image for a given input prompt query.
 Both the query and images are embedded into a shared vector space using text–image embedding models~\cite{radford2021learning,li2023bge1}, and the top-$K$ images with the highest similarity scores to the query are retrieved.
-The retrieval process can be expressed as Eq.~\ref{equ:1}, where $Q$ denotes the query, $D$ the image set, and $E(\cdot)$ the embedding model. \textit{$\operatorname{SIM}$} represents a similarity operator (e.g., cosine similarity, dot product, or \textit{L1}- distance).
+The retrieval process can be expressed as Eq.~\ref{equ:1}, where $Q$ denotes the query, $D$ the image set, and $E(\cdot)$ the embedding model. \textit{$\operatorname{SIM}$} represents a similarity operator (e.g., cosine similarity or dot product).

-However, encoding a semantically complex query or image into a single vector inevitably incurs information loss, resulting in sub-optimal retrieval quality.
-To address this issue, one-shot decomposition-based methods, or MVR (e.g., ColBERT and its variants~\cite{khattab2020colbert,santhanam2022colbertv2}), have been proposed.
+However, encoding a semantically complex query or image into a single vector inevitably loses information, resulting in sub-optimal accuracy.
+To this end, one-shot decomposition-based methods, or MVR (e.g., ColBERT and its variants~\cite{khattab2020colbert,santhanam2022colbertv2}), have been proposed.
 As formulated in Eq.~\ref{equ:MVR_N}, MVR decomposes a query into multiple sub-queries ${q_i}$ and each image into multiple segments ${D_{i,j}}$.
 The overall score is computed as the product of the scores of all sub-queries, where the score of each sub-query is defined as the maximum similarity against all image segments.
-In other words, each sub-query matches its most relevant image segment, ensuring that all semantic components of the query are satisfied.
+Thus, each sub-query matches its most relevant image segment, ensuring that all semantic components of the query are satisfied.
 To further improve retrieval accuracy, recent studies~\cite{liu2025poqd} adopt the ``\textit{1+N Mode}'', which aggregates scores computed with and without decomposition.

 Despite of its accuracy benefits, there is still ample space for improving MVR: First, granularity selection and alignment in image decomposition has not been systematically explored.
 Second, it introduces heavy overhead as similarity calculation increases by tens of times due to ``\textit{N}'' matching.